subhasish-ghosh/batapp/README.md

     * add a _HDR macro for packet log header
     * add a packet typeentry in batapp_pkttypes_t
     * add a extern batapp_pktops_t to retrieve the packet object

+## Code Documentation

+The detailed documentation of each data structures and functions can be found within the sources.

+These are documented with doxygen formatting.

+## Algorithm

+The high level algorithm is quite simple.
+The basic steps are summarised below:

+* Read the packet header

+* Determine packet type

+* Get the corresponding packet handler operations

+* Execute the .step function to forward progress the packet handling algorithm

+* Get the log and print

 ## Support
 For any support contact: support@batterymanagement.co.uk